 He protested against injustice, esteemed women highly, and identified himself as Irish.

 His legacy was a vibrant Christianity which lasted hundreds of years while Britain and Europe fell into the Dark Ages.

-What we can do to honor Patrick’s memory?
+On St. Patrick’s Day, what we can do to honor Patrick’s memory?

 The Past: Remember a humble man who had been mistreated, heard from God, obeyed, loved his enemies, lived his life for Jesus, and made a significant difference – not just in Ireland, but much of Europe.

 The Present: Use Patrick’s life to help people focus on what really matters…Christ Jesus.

 The Future: Be as faithful as Patrick and live for Jesus and His Kingdom – making a difference in this world with fruit that lasts.